 My second book I did more outlining, but still let my characters drive the story.
 I knew where I wanted them to end up, and let the creative process guide the way.
 I believe the first draft of my second book is much more fluid than the first.
 You learn and hopefully apply that knowledge from one book to the next.

-With the first book in my offshoot series, I have relied on a heavier set of outlining, finding the overall arc and then breaking it down into three tiers.
-From there I decide how many chapters I’ll have in each and the main story arcs.
+With the first two books in my offshoot series, I have relied on a heavier set of outlining, finding the overall arc and then breaking it down into three tiers.
+From there, I decide how many chapters I’ll have in each and the main story arcs.

 To sum it up: I am more of a pantser than a plotter, but without at least a basic plotting, I wouldn’t be able to do either.